sumeetweb/bootstrap-admin-starter/README.md

 # Bootstrap Admin Starter
-A starter template for bootstrap admin.
+A starter template for Admin Dashboard in PHP powered by SB Admin 2.